Hang On Sloopy: The Yardbirds

-In 1964, Eric Clapton, who was then lead guitarist for the Yardbirds, introduced the group to the Vibration's "My Girl Sloopy".
+In 1964, Eric Clapton, who was then lead guitarist for the Yardbirds, introduced the group to the Vibrations' "My Girl Sloopy".
 Before they could record the tune, however, Clapton left the group.
 During his second recording session on April 13, 1965, with the Yardbirds, new guitarist Jeff Beck and the group recorded the song at the Advision Studios in London.
 Their 5:36 rendition was considered unusual for a studio recording at the time; AllMusic's Bruce Eder called it "the first extended jam to emerge on record from a band on the British blues scene".
 Group chronicler Greg Russo also commented on the group's "humorous take [in which they] used out of control vocal buildups", which was part of their live performances, such as at the fifth Richmond National Jazz and Blues Festival on August 6.

 When looking for material for the Yardbirds' first American album, manager Giorgio Gomelsky included "My Girl Sloopy" and two other tracks recorded at Advision with Beck.
-The hastily produced album was released on July 5, 1965, to generate interest for the group's upcoming first US tour.
+The hastily produced For Your Love album was released on July 5, 1965, to generate interest for the group's upcoming first U.S. tour.
 On August 11, the three songs formed the Yardbirds' first extended play (EP) release in the UK, where it reached number two on the record chart.